 Why I like it: Granitas, otherwise known as Italian ices, are like the snow cones you had as a kid, only tastier, less fluorescent, and more sophisticated.

-Compared with winter squash varieties, summer squash is more tender and has a thinner skin -- meaning you can eat the whole fruit and get all of the nutrients it has to offer.
+Compared with hard shell winter squash varieties, summer squash is tender and has a thinner skin -- meaning you can eat the whole fruit and get all of the nutrients it has to offer.
 The skin is particularly rich in antioxidants, while the seeds contain small amounts of omega-3 fatty acids.
 In addition, the flesh contains high amounts of lutein, zeaxanthin, and beta-carotene, which are all anti-inflammatory carotenoids that are linked to eye health.

 Why I like it: Summertime grilling wouldn’t be complete without a delicious skewer recipe.
-Feel free to add onions or even tomatoes to your skewer, but it's the grilled squash and zucchini that add flavor, texture, and fiber to this BBQ meal.
+Feel free to add onions or even tomatoes to your skewer, but it's the grilled squash and zucchini that add flavor, texture, and fiber to this grilled meal.

 Try it: Black Cherry Spritzer